Tough Israeli threats against Hezbollah have raised concerns that a border conflict with Lebanon could spiral into all-out war.

 Location of Israel and Lebanon.
 Graphic: AFP

-The Biden administration is reportedly working to negotiate with Israel, Lebanon and Hezbollah intermediaries to ease border tensions and restore long-term stability there, according to Lebanese officials.
+The administration of US President Joe Biden is said to be working to negotiate with Israel, Lebanon and intermediaries for Hezbollah to ease border tensions and restore long-term stability there, according to Lebanese officials.

-The immediate focus of the talks is to prevent the border fighting from escalating into a full-blown conflict, according to people familiar with the matter.
+The immediate focus of the talks is to prevent border fighting from escalating into full-scale conflict, according to people familiar with the matter.
 The Biden administration will also discuss the terms of a long-term agreement to restore stability along the border so that displaced people in northern Israel and southern Lebanon can return home.

-Some members of the Lebanese government and military are also keen to push for negotiations, believing that a border deal would consolidate their power in Lebanon, where Hezbollah is also part of the ruling elite and has a dominant position.
+Some members of the Lebanese government and military are also keen to push for talks, believing that a border deal would consolidate their power in Lebanon, where Hezbollah is also part of the leadership and has a dominant presence.

-Hezbollah once enjoyed widespread support among the Lebanese people for its claim to reclaim land it considers occupied by Israel.
-However, this has waned recently, with Hezbollah facing criticism for corruption, partisanship and using the pretext of reclaiming land to maintain its armed forces.
+Hezbollah once enjoyed widespread support among the Lebanese people for its claim to reclaim lands it considered occupied by Israel.
+However, this has waned somewhat recently, with Hezbollah facing criticism for corruption, partisanship and using the pretext of reclaiming land to maintain its armed forces.

 “Hezbollah is not going to do anything that would threaten its own survival or its deterrence capabilities and military position,” said Emile Hokayem, a senior fellow for Middle East security at the International Institute for Strategic Studies in Britain.